 Open to view video.

-Open to view video.
-Accurate and reliable wound measurements are an important part of initial and ongoing wound assessment to monitor healing and for documentation.
-Linear measurement is the most commonly used but through advanced technology increasingly sophisticated digital measurement applications are becoming available.
 While evaluation of the wound bed and edge are the cornerstone of wound assessment, a number of other parameters are also important in determining the etiology and status of the wound.
 These are exudate, odor, presence of infection, wound pain and periwound skin.

 Bibliography: Wound Assessment: Key to Wound Prognosis (Part 2)